nclack/try-nvcomp/README.md

 - LZ4: **57.36 GB/s** (runs: 53.76, 57.13, 57.36 GB/s)

 **Notes:**
-- Compression throughput measures uncompressed data processing rate on GPU
+- Compression throughput measures the uncompressed data processing rate on the GPU
-- Decompression results based on unified buffer approach (single memcpy operation)
+- Using pinned, single transfers for DtoH or HtoD is important for copy bandwidth.
-- All measurements use CUDA events for precise GPU-only timing
+- All measurements use CUDA events for timing
 - Results represent peak performance (minimum time across multiple runs)
-- Running in WSL reduces copy bandwidth by ~50% but maintains same decompression performance
+- Running in WSL reduces copy bandwidth by ~50% but maintains the same decompression performance